glueco/gateway/README.md

 It's easy to ship an AI feature.
 It's hard to ship an AI _product_.

-If your app calls OpenAI, Groq, Gemini, or Resend, _someone_ must provide paid API keys.
+If your app calls OpenAI, Groq, Gemini, Resend ( mailing service), or any other resource provider, _someone_ must provide paid API keys.
 That creates a brutal tradeoff:

 ### Option 1: Use Your Own Keys